AmilieCoding/ChemFinder/README.md

 ✔️ Increase readability<br>
 ✔️ Improve error handling<br>
 <br>
-## Release b1.1 Patch Notes
+## Release b1.5 Patch Notes
-- Added rate limit handling.
-- Increased debug message prevalence.
+- This prerelease adds a primitive, incomplete and non functional GUI, it partially works.
 - If you run into issues, please contact me in discord.gg/arch-linux